mikestecker/dotfiles/README.md

 The migration will:
 - ✅ Install mise via Homebrew
-- ✅ Migrate Node.js versions from asdf to mise
+- ✅ Migrate Node.js versions from asdf/nvm to mise
 - ✅ Set up pnpm with mise
-- ✅ Provide cleanup instructions for asdf
+- ✅ Provide cleanup instructions for asdf and nvm

 ### Other Tasks